agiliq/djenofdjango/src/source/chapter3.rst

 Note that the ``delete_object`` generic view requires an argument called ``post_delete_redirect`` which will be used to redirect the user after deleting the object.

 We have used update_object, delete_object for the update/delete views respectively.
-Lets link these urls from the detail page:
+Let's link these urls from the detail page:

 .. literalinclude:: djen_project/pastebin/templates/pastebin/paste_detail.html
     :commit: 17c5062a18dc4e9edfbc